-To set the default TTL for all Pipelines, install or update Kaptain deployment with the following parameter:
+To set the default TTL for all Pipelines, install or update Kaptain instance with the following parameter:

-One Knative Service is always available per model deployment, however, the number of Revisions can grow with time
+There is always one Knative Service per model deployment, however, the number of Revisions can grow with time

 because every new deployment (a new model version with a new image name) has its own

 When a new

 Revision is deployed, the older one scales the associated deployment to zero replicas, but it does not delete it.